ian-hall/ED-Rare-Route-generator/README.md

 # Elite:Dangerous Rare Routes

-Just a python program that uses the spreadsheet found <a href="https://docs.google.com/spreadsheets/d/17Zv55yEjVdHrNzkH7BPnTCtXRs8GDHqchYjo9Svkyh4/pubhtml">here</a> to generate some possible rare trade routes using a genetic algorithm.
+Just a python program that uses system data found <a href="http://edtools.ddns.net/rares.php">here</a> to generate some possible rare trade routes using a genetic algorithm.

 Currently works sometimes